Troubleshooting your Development Environment Setup

 rm -rf ~/.meteor

-Apple Silicon: Bcrypt on ARM architecture fails with “incompatible architecture error” after running yarn dsv
+bcrypt fails with an “incompatible architecture” error after running yarn dsv (Apple Silicon)

 (mach-o file, but is an incompatible architecture (have 'arm64', need 'x86_64'))

-This issue is specific to Mac systems running Apple Silicon chips.
-Meteor supports the arm64 architecture, but if it defaults to x86_64, it’s likely because your Meteor installation was set up before arm64 support was added.
+This issue occurs on Mac systems with Apple Silicon chips.
+Although Meteor supports the arm64 architecture, it may default to x86_64 if the existing installation was created before ARM support was introduced.

-To fix this, remove Meteor and reinstall it using the following commands:
+Remove the current Meteor installation and reinstall it using the commands below:

 rm -rf ~/.meteor